Short-Term Side Effects of Chemotherapy

 Using a gentle shampoo and washing your hair less often may help reduce some hair loss.

 Some people cut their hair short once they start chemotherapy to prepare for the loss of their hair.
 This may help you feel in control.

-Two studies have found scalp cooling may reduce hair loss by 50 percent or more for some women getting only taxane-based chemotherapy (with no anthracycline-based chemotherapy) [15-16].
-Scalp cooling appears to be less effective at preventing hair loss for women getting an anthracycline-based chemotherapy [6,15].
+Some studies have found scalp cooling may reduce hair loss by 50 percent or more for some women getting only taxane-based chemotherapy (with no anthracycline-based chemotherapy) [24,27].
+Scalp cooling appears to be less effective at preventing hair loss for women getting an anthracycline-based chemotherapy [7,27].

 For some women, enough hair is preserved that they don’t mind going out without a wig or other head covering.
-However, you may still lose enough hair despite scalp cooling that you prefer to wear a wig or other head covering.
+However, even with scalp cooling, you may still lose enough hair that you prefer to wear a wig or other head covering.